 The Environment is Protected

-Using large, noisy machines to remove debris can be laborious and time consuming.
-Not only can it cost you money, it can also damage the environment.
+Using large, noisy machines to remove debris can be laborious and cumbersome.
+Not only can it cost you money, but it can also damage the environment.
 Manual trenching methods are unable to create a narrow trench with just enough room for a utility line.
 Instead, more dirt is removed from the landscape, which can damage the environment.

-But with hydrovac, the high-pressure water can easily make a trench just thin enough to fit the pipes without removing too much of the dirt and damaging the environment.
+But with hydrovac trenching methods, the high-pressure water can easily make a trench just thin enough to fit the pipes without removing too much of the dirt and damaging the environment.

 Existing Utilities Won’t Be Damaged